ionmx/worldcup-2026-pool/README.md

 - **PascalCase** for component and route file names
 - **TypeScript strict mode** enabled

+## Contributing

+Contributions are welcome!
+Feel free to open a Pull Request.

 ## License

 MIT License - see [LICENSE](LICENSE) for details.